tromp/cuckoo/README.md

-His solvers, available at https://github.com/xenoncat/cuckoo_pow, achieve speedups ranging from 2.8x to over 4x by using 20x more memory to avoid the high latency of completely random bit accesses.
-I am rewriting my solver to incorporate those speedups as an additional option, while trying to reduce the memory to 11x (see mean_miner...).
+His solvers, available at https://github.com/xenoncat/cuckoo_pow, achieve speedups ranging from 2.8x to over 4x by using 20x more memory to avoid the high latency of completely random bit accesses (one third of that memory is used only for recovering the edge indices from a cycle and could be separated).
+I am rewriting my solver to incorporate those speedups as an additional option, while trying to reduce the memory to 11x.
 In light of this claimed bounty, the bounties below are amended with an additional requirement of limited memory use.